Use our checklist to see how well you’re doing.

 Helpful: Get plenty (approximately 500 mg) of vitamin C—either in your diet or with a supplement—if you’re taking vitamin E supplements.
 The nutrients recharge each other so that they stay active for longer periods.

-Also important: Take a vitamin E supplement that contains mixed tocopherols (all four of the antioxidant compounds found naturally in foods high in vitamin E).
+Also important: Take a vitamin E supplement that contains mixed tocopherols (all four of the forms of vitamin E found naturally in food).
 Many vitamin E products on the market contain only alpha-tocopherol.
 Taking alpha-tocopherol by itself can deplete gamma-tocopherol, a form of vitamin E that appears to protect against both heart disease and prostate cancer.
 Studies have shown that taking 400 IU per day of alpha-tocopherol by itself increases the risk for heart failure and prostate cancer.
 These adverse effects may be due to depletion of gamma-tocopherol.
 In a typical 400-IU dose of mixed-tocopherol vitamin E, look for 50 mg to 100 mg of gamma-tocopherol.
 This approximates the ratio that normally is found in foods.

 The recommended dietary allowance of calcium (from food and supplements) is 1,200 mg daily for women age 51 and older and men age 71 and older…and 1,000 mg daily for men ages 51 to 70.

 Also helpful: If you take calcium supplements, ask your doctor about taking magnesium with them.
 In some cases, supplemental calcium is believed to deplete magnesium from the body.
-And low magnesium could be the reason that patients in a recent study who took calcium had a 30% higher risk for heart attacks than those who took placebos.
+And low magnesium could explain in part why, in a recent study, people who took calcium had a 30% higher risk for heart attacks than those who took placebos.

 It’s also a good idea to take 800 IU to 1,200 IU of vitamin D daily.
 Like calcium, vitamin D helps prevent bone loss.
 Vitamin D also helps reduce the risk for falls in older adults.
 To enhance absorption, take vitamin D with a meal that has some fat.